 Eschewing fashion, Allen identifies and sensitively accentuates the natural gifts of the landscape, imparting balance, harmony and beauty in the classic tradition of Palladio, Brown, Repton and Soane.
 His designs are an expression of his client’s lifestyle and their legacy–melding site with living material and improvements to create environments that mature and improve with the seasons.
 And his many esoteric interests and insights allow for a myriad of inclusions such as ornamented aviaries, sheep pastures, walled gardens, fruit orchards, kitchen herb gardens, container gardens, stumperies, rare rose collections, wildflower and pollinator fields, apiaries, ponds, and architecturally appropriate built structures and follies.

 The result for his clients are timeless gardens and landscapes.

 Mill Village Farms is transforming local neighborhoods all across Greenville, by turning vacant properties into bountiful gardens which grow locally-sourced produce for communities that often have limited access to fresh and local foods.
 Their vision is to develop youth leaders in these traditionally poor neighborhoods through training and employment that leads to a prosperous and successful transition into adulthood.

 Through its Foodshare program, Mill Village Farms provides a bi-weekly produce box aimed at combatting healthy food insecurity for families on a limited budget.
-In 2020, over 26,000 boxes were distributed totaling nearly 400,000 pounds of fresh produce.

 Through the growing of fresh produce all across Greenville, Mill Village Farms is also growing employment and training opportunities for community youth.
 Their goal is to empower local youth with experiences in basic job skills, sustainable agriculture, and entrepreneurship.